 How to Buy Bitcoin with Paypal in 2020

-There are still ways to buy Bitcoin with PayPal quickly and conveniently.
+There are still ways to buy Bitcoin with PayPal as a payment method quickly and conveniently.
 Of course, you will need a Bitcoin wallet - if you need help with creating one, read our guide.

 Buy Bitcoin with PayPal Using eToro

 By far the easiest way to buy Bitcoin with PayPal is by using eToro trading platform.
 Until 2019 eToro was primarily known as a CFD's marketplace, but now it allows users to actually buy and own cryptocurrencies whenever they long the position.
 Besides, the platform has launched its native eToro wallet where you can withdraw your Bitcoin, Ethereum, XRP, Litecoin, and other cryptocurrencies.